RevCRM/kotlin-prototype/README.md

 * Entity Validation using JSR 380 Standard Annotations
 * Modern, responsive UI using React and TypeScript
 * Modular architecture.
 Only install the features the customer needs

-This project is still very much a work-in-progress but watch this space :)

 ## Developer Notes